-The following discussion should be read in conjunction with the Company's consolidated financial statements and notes thereto included elsewhere in this prospectus.
+The following discussion of our results of operations for the periods presented should be read in conjunction with our consolidated financial statements and notes thereto included elsewhere in this prospectus.
 The results discussed below are of our Company and our wholly-owned Australian subsidiary, Propanc PTY LTD.